-Regular information sessions regarding the Nursing Program and the admissions process are held.
-Additional detailed written information about the application and admission processes is found in the Nursing curriculum guide.
-Contact the Nursing Records Office to obtain a schedule of information sessions or an application packet containing the Nursing curriculum guide (425-388-9461).
+Nursing Information Sessions are held at regular intervals for the purposes of discussing the profession of nursing, the role of the nurse, as well as Everett Community College's Nursing Program's requirements and entry standards.
+Additional detailed written information is found in the Nursing curriculum guide.
+Contact the Nursing Records Office to obtain a schedule of Nursing Information Sessions or to receive an application packet containing the Nursing curriculum guide (425-388-9463).